johnnyreilly/proverb-offline/README.md

 ## Getting Started

 You need to install [node and npm](http://nodejs.org/).
-Once you've done that you'll need to install Gulp globally at the command line:
+Once you've done that you'll need to install Gulp and Bower globally at the command line:

 ```
+npm install -g bower
 install npm -g gulp
 ```

-Inside the Proverb.Web folder you'll need to install the node packages that Gulp uses, to do that just type:
+Inside the Proverb.Web folder you'll need to install the packages that Gulp and Bower use, to do that just type:

 ```
+bower install
 npm install
 ```